 One easy solution is to purchase an anti-static wristband.
 One end wraps around your wrist, and the other clips somewhere on the computer case, keeping the wearer constantly grounded.
 Touching the case frequently with the PSU plugged in, but turned off, achieves the same effect.

-Apart from that, it helps to build in a room with a bare floor — carpets generate a lot of static — and wear rubber-sole shoes rather than socks.
+Apart from that, it helps to build in a room with a bare floor — carpets generate a lot of static — and wear rubber-soled shoes rather than socks.
 Many components are packaged in anti-static bags, and it’s a good idea to leave them there until just before installation.

 Need help?
 Just ask